thomaspaysac/todo-app/README.md

 - Each tasklist is displayed separately so as to keep the interface clean ;
 - Tasks in tasklist view can be sorted by deadlines (ascending or descending) or by priority ;
 - Tasklists can be customized with a color to enhance the visibility in deadlines view ;
-- All tasks can be browsed by their deadline.
+- All tasks can be browsed by their deadline ;
+- Local storage.

 ### Features to come

-- Add local storage and network storage ;
-- Empty form inputs when opening the new task modal.
 - Use natural date format for display ;
 - In deadline view, when clicking on a task, load the detailled tasklist view.